 There are also clinics who offer ketamine intravenously.
-An initial set of treatment sessions of ketamine infusion runs anywhere from $4,000 – $8,000, with regular booster treatments needed every month or two (this is rarely covered by insurance).
-While apparently effective for many people who try it, treatment appears to be life-long; and long-term effects haven’t been studied yet.
+An initial set of treatment sessions of ketamine infusion runs anywhere from $4,000 – $8,000, with regular booster treatments needed every month or two.
+This form of newer treatment is rarely covered by health insurance.
+While apparently effective for many people who try it, treatment appears to be life-long; furthermore, long-term effects of chronic ketamine treatments haven’t been studied yet.

 Electroconvulsive Therapy (ECT) and Repetitive Transcranial Magnetic Stimulation (rTMS)

 Electroconvulsive therapy (ECT) is the treatment of last resort for severe, chronic depressive symptoms.
 ECT is never the initial treatment for depression, and there are serious questions regarding memory loss which have yet to be adequately answered by the research literature.
 Please see ECT.org for more information about ECT.

 Repetitive transcranial magnetic stimulation (rTMS) is now the preferred treatment method over ECT.
 It uses an electromagnet placed on the scalp that generates magnetic field pulses roughly the strength of an MRI scan.
 The magnetic pulses pass readily through the skull and stimulate the underlying cerebral cortex.